shecodes-students/bucketList/README.md

 * in node, what is a wrapper?
 * how to read someone else's code?
 * can we talk about MVC a bit?
+* where to start a project in which you only have the final result but you are totally oblivious about where to start and how it can be structured?